 Students leaving school during school hours is not encouraged.
 If it is necessary for a student to be dismissed for part of the school day, parents must communicate this to the school either by written note or telephone call.
 If you or someone you designate needs to pick up a child from school during school, it is necessary for you or that person to come to the office and sign your child out.
+The office will ask for verification regarding who is picking the child up.
 We will then contact the child in his or her classroom to come to the office.
 Students should report to the office if they return to school that day.